kmalekinasab/RTCMeasurement/README.md

 # RTCMeasurement

-This repository contains datasets collected for measuring real-time communication (RTC) performance over Starlink and related network environments.
+This repository contains datasets collected for measuring real-time communication (RTC) performance over Starlink.
 The measurements are organized into two main categories: in-flight measurements and stationary node measurements.

 ## Dataset Overview